CatHuyuH24/A-EMS/docs/User_Story.md

 - **US-310:** As a CEO, I want to ask HR questions like "How is employee satisfaction trending?" and get insights into key drivers and action items.
 - **US-311:** As a CEO, I want to ask about hiring like "How effective is our recruitment process?" and get metrics on time-to-hire, cost-per-hire, and quality of hire.
 - **US-312:** As a CEO, I want to ask about performance like "Which departments are performing above expectations?" and get comparative analysis.

+### Products-Related AI Stories

+- **US-313:** As a CEO, I want to ask product questions like "Which products have the highest profit margins?" and get detailed profitability analysis.
+- **US-314:** As a CEO, I want to ask inventory questions like "Do we have any products at risk of stockout?" and get proactive inventory alerts.
+- **US-315:** As a CEO, I want to ask about product performance like "How are new product launches performing?" and get adoption and revenue metrics.

+### Risk-Related AI Stories

+- **US-316:** As a CEO, I want to ask risk questions like "What are our highest priority risks?" and get risk assessments with recommended actions.
+- **US-317:** As a CEO, I want to ask compliance questions like "Are we compliant with all regulations?" and get a comprehensive compliance status report.
+- **US-318:** As a CEO, I want to ask about incidents like "Have we had any security breaches this quarter?" and get incident summaries and response status.

+### Reports-Related AI Stories

+- **US-319:** As a CEO, I want to ask for custom reports like "Generate a quarterly executive summary" and have the system create and deliver the report.
+- **US-320:** As a CEO, I want to ask about reporting status like "When will the monthly financial report be ready?" and get generation progress and completion estimates.
+- **US-321:** As a CEO, I want to request report modifications like "Add product performance data to the monthly board report" and have the system update scheduled reports.

+---

+## Epic: Reports & Business Intelligence

+**As a CEO, I want comprehensive reporting capabilities so that I can generate, schedule, and distribute business reports for stakeholders and decision-making.**

+### Report Generation Stories

+- **US-401:** As a CEO, I want to see a catalog of all available reports organized by category (financial, operational, compliance) so I can quickly find the reports I need.
+- **US-402:** As a CEO, I want to generate custom reports by selecting data sources, date ranges, and filters so I can get targeted business insights.
+- **US-403:** As a CEO, I want to track report generation progress and receive notifications when reports are ready for download.
+- **US-404:** As a CEO, I want to download reports in multiple formats (PDF, Excel, CSV) to meet different sharing and analysis needs.

+### Scheduled Reports Stories

+- **US-405:** As a CEO, I want to schedule recurring reports (monthly board reports, quarterly reviews) so important reports are automatically generated and distributed.
+- **US-406:** As a CEO, I want to manage report recipients and delivery preferences so the right stakeholders receive the right reports at the right time.
+- **US-407:** As a CEO, I want to view the execution history of scheduled reports to ensure reliability and troubleshoot any issues.

 ---